Logo

 Samuel Roth died age 79 on July 3,1974, of complications from diabetes.

-Samuel Roth did not ask permission of some of the best writers he published not only in his underground publications but in his trade imprint, William Faro, Inc.
+Samuel Roth did not ask for permission from some of the most famous writers he published not only in his underground publications but in his trade imprint, William Faro, Inc.

 The Columbia University Libraries have acquired an archive of Samuel Roth's annotated books, court documents, business records, copyright statements, unpublished typescripts, and letters to and from distributors, writers, and printers.